 If you have lost all forms of photo ID or the voter authority certificate ahead of the 5pm deadline six working days before an election and you don't have any of the other form of acceptable ID, you can reapply for a voter authority certificate.

 If you have lost, destroyed, damaged, or had your ID stolen after the application deadline, there will be a provision for you to appoint an emergency proxy for polling day.

-Poll cards will still be sent to every registered elector however rather than being an A5 card, they will be A4 paper and enclosed in an envelope.
-They will also list all acceptable forms of photo ID.
+Poll cards will still be sent to every registered elector.
+They will list all acceptable forms of photo ID.

-As at previous elections, you don't need your poll card with you when you vote, but it can help the poll clerks to find your entry in the register of electors.
+As at previous elections, you don't need your poll card with you when you vote, (unless you are registered as an anonymous elector) but it can help the poll clerks to find your entry in the register of electors.

 The poll card cannot be used as your ID to vote, you must have one of the specified photo ID documents listed above.

 If you are an anonymous elector voting in person at the polling station you will need to apply for an anonymous elector's document and present it at the polling station along with your anonymous elector poll card.

 The anonymous elector's document will be the only form of identification that you will be able to provide and use at the polling station, so you will not be able to present any other form of ID, including the acceptable photo ones.

 This is because as an anonymous elector your name does not appear on the electoral register and therefore no other form of photo ID would prove your identity and eligibility to have a ballot paper issued.

 Anonymous electors will be required to reapply and renew their anonymous elector document each year, by providing a new photo as part of the application process for the annual declaration renewal.